 There has been a significant increase in publications on QS and its ecological implications, on both terrestrial and marine microbial environments.
 Research topics span from the search for new molecules involved in QS, the discovery of new bacteria and new species of Gram-positive bacteria capable of regulating the production of bioactive molecules through QS, mechanisms of inter-kingdom communications, the use of the co-cultivation technique or the improvement of known ones such as the AHL-Trap system, and the perspectives and potential applications in the field of food, agriculture, and nanomedicine [2].
 In this latter field, it is highlighted as an urgent need the development of new studies, predictive models and databases on the applicability of QS mediated bioactive molecules, especially considering the ongoing biotechnological development of using these substances as biopesticides or bioactive scaffolds [5].

 Although most of the QS literature is focused on marine environments, in the last years there has been increasing interest in the study of the air-microorganisms interface, and more recently rhizo-microorganisms, which interact with plants.
 A key aspect in the QS research of soil microorganisms is the study of their interactions with plants, as these microorganisms can influence the nutrition and health of the plants, increasing their resistance against infections and environmental stress.
-In the last years, significant insights have been gained in the understanding of the QS regulation in Pseudomonas and Burkholderia or the signalling process between plants and bacteria.
+In the last years, significant insights have been gained in the understanding of the QS regulation in Pseudomonas and Burkholderia or the signalling process between plants and bacteria include a reference.

 3. Definition and Mechanism